ebowman/encrypted-pdf-finder/README.md

 3. Compile the project using `sbt compile`.
 4. Run the main application using `sbt run`.

+This will print out the full path to any password-protected PDF files found within the directory tree under the user's home directory.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.